cdpxe/CCEAP/documentation/README.md

 ## CCEAP Protocol

-The protocol contains two components: A CCEAP main header and options headers (between 0-128).
-The options headers will be concatenated to the main header.
+The protocol contains two components: the CCEAP `main header` and `options headers` (between 0-128).
+The options headers will be attached to the main header.

 #### Main Header

-The main header contains three words.
-The first contains a *Sequence Number* (8 bit), the indicator of how many options headers are attached (*Number of Options*, 8 bits), the length of the destination address in bytes (*Destination Length*, 8 bits) and an unused *Dummy* field (8 bits).
-The following two words contain the destination address (an ASCII value) that is padded with `X` bytes if too short for two words.
+The main header contains three 32 bit words.
+The first word contains a *Sequence Number* (8 bit), the indicator of how many options headers are attached (*Number of Options*, 8 bits), the length of the destination address (measured in bytes, called *Destination Length*, 8 bits) and an unused *Dummy* field (8 bits).
+The following two words contain the *Destination Address* (can be an arbitrary ASCII value) that is padded with `X` bytes if too short for two words.

 ```
 0       8        16       24       32